VaibhavKalyan/BCS-SecretaryTasks/README.md

 | `rand()`         | Returns random values between 0 and 1 — Brian2 version, vectorized for use in equations.                             |

 VAIBHAV KALYAN(241125)

+2) Design Task
+   Containing Poster on the topic-"Anchoring Bias"